Maxinger15/PokemonRumbleRushBot/README.md

 ---
-Currently only for german and english
+Currently only for german and english.
 Optimized for a 16:9 screens with a resolution of 1080x1920.
 If you have a different screen look in the "Issues" section for help.
 ---